Add tough security questions

 If you still use your Social Security number (SSN) as your customer ID, please convert it to a unique username in Security CenterLog In Required.
 Your SSN is a highly sensitive piece of information, and using your SSN as your username can increase the risk of someone else gaining access to it.

 Add your mobile number to your profile

-We are adding an extra verification step called two-factor authentication.
-In the event of highly sensitive transactions, a six-digit numerical code is sent to you to verify your identity.
+We are adding an extra verification step called 2-factor authentication.
+In the event of highly sensitive transactions, a 6-digit numerical code is sent to you to verify your identity.
 The primary way of receiving this security code is via a text message to your mobile phone.